1. WHAT IS THE GUIDE ABOUT?

 5. WHAT ARE "CYCLES", "FORMATS" AND "ROTATION"?

-So, you just bought your first Starter Set (maybe the Two-player Starter Set), and now you hear about this phenomenon of rotation, and you start wondering if you made a wrong choice in buying whatever you ended up buying.
+So, you just bought your first Starter Set (maybe the Two-player Starter Set, which is still considered a good starting point), find a great offer on some Destiny Booster Displays somewhere on the dark web, and now you suddenly hear about this phenomenon of ROTATION, and you start wondering if you made a wrong choice in buying whatever you ended up buying.

 ROTATION is according to the official article released by the game designers: